-Knowing the Grocery Store Sales Cycles for the holidays is a great way to stock up on bargain-priced groceries.
+Knowing the Grocery Store Sales Cycles by month and for each holiday is a great way to save tons of money on food and to fill your pantry and freezer bargain-priced groceries.

 One of our best money-saving grocery strategies is to stock up on loss-leaders around the holidays.
-Grocery stores drop the price on holiday food items and other common food items to entice shoppers to come to their store.
+Grocery stores drop the price on various food items each month and on each holiday to entice shoppers to come to their store.
 That’s the time we swoop in and pick up deals to last several months.

 Every holiday brings an opportunity to find great bargains because most grocers put traditional foods on sale.
 That means that you’ll usually find super-low prices.
 If you have space, this is the time to buy storable foods to last you several months or the rest of the year.

 If the discount sale is for fruits or veggies you can major on them in your meal planning or decide to freeze or can them.

 You can expect sale prices to save you between 30 and 50% on the items listed below.

 Here’s a chronological list of grocery deals to watch for throughout the year starting in the Fall.

 Grocery Store Sales Cycles for Fall – September, October, November